Here’s What to Include in an Entertainment Budget

 If you’re hesitant to start a budget because you think it means you can’t have any fun, think again.
 A budget is simply a tool to help you decide how to spend and save your hard-earned money.
 And that includes budgeting for fun stuff, such as dining out, going to the movies and seeing live concerts and shows.
 Here are five things you should include when planning your entertainment budget, along with ideas for how to make the most of those funds.

 Going to the Movies—The average cost of a movie ticket in the US has climbed to almost $9 and it’s much higher in large cities.
-When you add in the high cost of drinks and snacks, a movie night for two could approach $50 and trying to take the whole family could easily reach $100 territory.
-When budgeting for the movies, plan on going to matinee shows, sneaking in your own snacks (we won’t tell!) and choosing your movies wisely (you don’t want to waste money on a bomb).
+When you add in the cost of drinks and snacks, a movie night for two could approach $50 and trying to take the whole family could easily reach $100.
+When budgeting for the movies, plan on going to matinee shows, sneaking in your own snacks and choosing your movies wisely.
+You don’t want to waste your money on bomb, after all.

 Going to a Game—Much like attending a concert or a show, buying tickets to a professional sporting event will take some advance planning.
 Review your favorite team’s schedule when it’s first released, choose the game you’d most like to attend, and start saving.
 Sign up for the team’s mailing list to be alerted of any package specials (game/parking/concessions) or last-minute deals for undersold games.
 It might not be your first choice, but it can save you a lot of money.
 And if you just like the excitement of live sports, check out local college basketball or baseball games.
 Tickets are usually really affordable and it can be a fun activity for the whole family.